Trust & governance

 Weak adoption

-Clinicians are less likely to rely on a system that cannot show understandable reasoning or clear use boundaries.
+Clinicians are less likely to rely on a system that cannot show understandable reasoning or clear intended-use boundaries.

 Poor traceability